 Adapt the determination of the seed point to show as many significant values as possible.

 In order to avoid confusing the mariner, reasonable consideration should be given to generally maintaining the regular appearance of the grid coverage, though some irregularity is probably unavoidable with greater thinning.

-Irregularly gridded data